animal Type

 About

-The vampire squid is ironically neither a vampire nor a squid.
-Vampyroteuthis is the last surviving member of an ancient group of cephalopods.
-They thrive in the oxygen minimum zone, an environment with just a fraction of the oxygen of waters near the surface.
+Despite the name, the vampire squid (Vampyroteuthis infernalis) is neither a vampire nor a squid, but the last surviving member of an ancient group of cephalopods.

 Video Clips